openmelody/mt-plugin-configassistant/README.md

 **Example Radio Image**

 The `radio-image` type supports a special syntax for the `values` attribute.
-The list of radio button is a comma-limitted list of image/value pairs (delimitted by a colon).
+The list of radio button is a comma-delimited list of image/value pairs (delimited by a colon).
 Got that?
 The images you reference are all relative to Movable Type's mt-static directory.
 Confused?
 I think a sample will make it perfectly clear: